erik-wramner/JmsTools/README.md

 Unfortunately Oracle keeps the Oracle JDBC drivers and the AQ JMS code private.
 I can't publish the jar files and I can't download them from the Maven repository.
 In order to use AQ you need to download the JDBC driver from Oracle and you need to grab the correct version of aqapi.jar from you Oracle database.
-Put them in AqJmsCommon/lib and you're good to go.
+The AQ code uses reflection, so the jar files are not used at build time.
+They need to be included in the class path at runtime, though.